juri/SexpyJSON/README.md

 # SexpyJSON

-SexpyJSON is a JSON templating language that allows you to embed Lisp in JSON in Lisp in JSON.
+SexpyJSON is a JSON templating language that allows you to embed (something that looks a lot like) Lisp in JSON in Lisp in JSON.
 This implementation is in Swift.

-It might not live up to your definition of Lisp, but it looks a lot like it.

 ## License